-As you learn about your options, ask your doctor how soon you need to make a treatment decision.
+As you learn about your cancer diagnosis and treatment options, ask your doctor how soon you need to make a treatment decision.
 You may seek a second or even third opinion.
 Being able to talk openly and feel comfortable with your doctor, nurse, social worker, and other office or health care team staff is important.
 Here are some questions to consider asking as you choose your team:

 - What type of cancer do I have?

 - What stage is my cancer?
 What does that mean?

 - What symptoms of cancer might I experience?

 - What other types of tests will I need?